portentinc/github-flow/README.md

 It's important to provide a good commit message.
 Reading through the + & -'s can be time consuming and a pain.
 A good commit message can reduce the amount of digging around required for both you (at a later date) and for others.

+### Pull Requests

+Pull Requests are the other major thing to grasp when using GitHub Flow.
+The pull request is where you can inspect incoming code, discuss what's going on in the pull request with others, and test out new things.

+* Not all pull requests have to be merged.
+If you have an experimental piece of code that you want to test out, feel free to leave it as a pull request until all the tests are complete.
+* You don't have to have code in a pull request.
+You can use a pull request to spark a discussion with screenshots and @mentions.
+Anyone with access to the repo can view pull requests and comment on them.
+* You can keep working on code even after you've done a pull request.
+If you make a pull request and then realize you forgot to add a certain font-size for example, you can just push that change up and it will be reflected.
+* You can comment on individual lines of code.
+Under the *Files changed* tab you see a list of line number commits.
+If you hover over the line, you'll see a little blue message icon pop up on the left hand side.

 ### Resources